DevexSolar/RoadWarrior/README.md

    and/or present the past data when app is still loading.

 ### Physical diagram
+The purpose of the following diagram is to show layers of the physical components so that devops can start planning the deployment.

 <figure>
   <img src="diagrams/physical-components-layered.jpg" alt="Physical component diagram (layered)">